 The online Family Finder is live!

-The 2016 IAJGS Conference Online Family Finder is running, with more than 6,000 ancestral surname/town/country listings from those who had registered for the conference by May 27.
-An update is coming before the end of June.
+The 2016 IAJGS Conference Online Family Finder is running, with more than 6,000 ancestral surname/town/country listings from those who had registered for the conference by July 1.
+The final update will be after July 10.

 If you haven’t registered for the Conference, you can’t use the Family Finder yet.
 After you register, your confirmation email will have instructions for getting started.

 For those who have registered to attend

 To start, go to the URL http://iajgs.org/familyfinder/famfind.html